Can I change to a cheaper prepayment tariff in the UK? (Updated for the July 2026 cap)

 How to change to a cheaper prepayment tariff (UK steps)

-Most prepayment switches follow the same journey as credit meter switches, with a few extra checks.
+Most prepayment switches follow the same journey as credit-meter switches, with a few extra checks.
 Here’s what typically happens when you compare and move to a cheaper PAYG tariff.

 1. Identify your meter and fuel: key/card prepay, or smart PAYG.
 If you’re unsure, your in-home display (smart) or top-up method usually gives it away.

 2. Compare whole-of-market options: tariff availability varies by postcode, payment method and meter type.
+Benchmark each deal against the July 2026 cap rates above.

 3. Check supplier requirements: some suppliers won’t take on certain types of debt, or may require you to repay via top-ups under an agreed rate.